clairepg/salzbike/README.md

   - add AWS access key and secret key to Actions secrets
   - set up Github Actions workflow to built Dockerimage and push to AWS Elastic Beanstalk enviorment

+AWS Elastic Beanstalk
+- set up application for Docker
+- resources might need to be scalled up
+- AWS user needs to have the correct rights